-Our museum in Newcastle, is the only natural history museum in the north of England and following a £26 million redevelopment is one of the region’s top tourist attractions and must-see venues, with nearly 1/2 million visits a year.
+Our museum is the only natural history museum in the north of England and following a £26 million redevelopment is one of the region’s top tourist attractions and must-see venues, with nearly 1/2 million visits a year.

 Highlights of the museum include major displays showing the wonder and diversity of the animal and plant kingdoms, spectacular objects from the Ancient Greeks and mummies from Ancient Egypt, a planetarium and a life-size T-Rex dinosaur skeleton.

 The Living Planet display houses hundreds of creatures and by using a mixture of touch screen technology and hands-on experience, visitors can investigate these animals and find out where they live and how they survive in such extreme places as the arctic and desert.

 Star objects include type specimens of fossil amphibians (Magalocephalus and Pholiderpeton) known as the Newsham Beasts, a Giant Japanese Spider Crab and Wandering Albatross mounted by John Hancock, a Moa skeleton and excellent Permian fish fossils.

 The museum also has a major exhibition space where large-scale temporary exhibitions and events are held and a galleria to display local art.

 For more information about visiting the museum and things to see and do please click here.